rtaylor034/brainsuck/README.md

 ## Description

-Brainsuck is the esotaric programming language [Brainfuck] with the added feature of a stored cursor location, along with 3 additional instructions to control it.
+Brainsuck is the esotaric programming language [Brainfuck] with the added feature of a stored cursor location, along with 3 additional instructions regarding it.

-The source code contained in this repository is a simple Brainsuck compiler that also recognizes an additional `debug` instruction for ease of use.
+The source code contained in this repository is a simple Brainsuck compiler. \
+*(With the additional recognition of a [debug instruction])*

 # Command Usage